Credit for Off-Campus Study

-ACM Botswana - Botswana: Culture & Society in Africa, Gaborone, Botswana
+ACM Botswana - Botswana: University Immersion in Southern Africa, Gaborone, Botswana

 ACM Brazil - Brazil Exchange, Juiz de Fora, Brazil

-Costa Rica: Field Research San José & field sites, Costa Rica
+- Costa Rica: Field Research in the Environment, Social Sciences, & Humanities San José & field sites, Costa Rica

-Costa Rica: Latin American Culture & Society, San José, Costa Rica
+- Costa Rica: Community Engagement in Public Health, Education, & the Environment, San José, Costa Rica

 ACM India - India Studies, Pune, India

-ACM Tanzania - Tanzania: Human Evolution and Ecology, Dar es Salaam & field sites, Tanzania
+ACM Tanzania: Tanzania: Ecology & Human Origins, Dar es Salaam & field sites, Tanzania

 - Ariel Aaronson-Eves '08 (2006)